vendia/blog/posts/2022-10-14-what-is-customer-360-with-vendia.md

 We’ve established that Customer 360 can exist in many forms across many solutions, but they have the same common themes.
 If the solutions are so prevalent, why do Customer 360 projects take months (or years) to complete?
 Why are there so many varying (similar but competing) solutions and approaches in the data world?

-Most often, Customer 360 solutions are more like Customer 45, or a dotted line around the 360° circle — bits and pieces of the journey are connected, but the full, end-to-end continuity is lacking.
+Most often, Customer 360 solutions are more like Customer 45, or a dotted line around the 360° circle — bits and pieces of the journey are connected, but the full, end-to-end continuity is lacking. (see Figure 4)

-**Customer 360 Wheel with Spotty Visibility**
+**Figure 4: Customer 360 Wheel with Spotty Visibility**

 ![Customer 360 Dotted Line Wheel](https://user-images.githubusercontent.com/105127677/196303139-e08d4d8d-a876-44a8-959e-1869974c701d.png)